 Nevada City got its start during the gold rush and is rich in history from that time.
-There are several sites that are on the National Register of Historic Places.
+Several sites are on the National Register of Historic Places.

-Some of these sites include Firehouse No. 2 and the National Hotel which is the oldest, still-functioning hotel, west of the Rockies.
-Nevada City boasts three museums which will educate and entertain.
+Some of these sites include Firehouse No. 2 and the National Hotel, which is the oldest, still-functioning hotel, west of the Rockies.
+Nevada City boasts three museums that will educate and entertain.

 It’s well maintained by volunteers who strive to preserve the history of the rail in this area.
-See an amazing display of rolling stock, tunnels, buildings and more as you watch the train travel all about the tracks inside the museum.
+See a fantastic display of rolling stock, tunnels, buildings, and more as you watch the train travel all about the tracks inside the museum.

 If you want something more relaxing and less active during your visit to Nevada City, check out their collection of little shops and restaurants.
-Broad Street has many small shops and eateries so if you desire a meal or a snack, then you are in the right place.
+Broad Street has many small shops and eateries, so if you desire a meal or a snack, and then you are in the right place.

 Nearby Nevada City